Shena4746/2ymltoc-py/README.md

 5 | (Symbol?)X.Y.Z, appears 95 times
 ```

-Enter `4` if you choose `chapter X`, which appears 19 times in the input text file.
+Enter `4` to choose `chapter X`, which is reported to appear 19 times across the input text file.
 Enter `e` to exit from this pattern selection.
 If you choose a pattern, then you are asked to specify its depth (0 is the top level).